zchee/golang-wiki/Go-1.6-release-party.md

 ### What'll happen if Go 1.6 isn't out by the 17th?
 Well ... at least we'll have each other.

 The feature set of Go 1.6 isn't going to change in the next few weeks.
-If Go 1.6 ships after the 17th, it will be a little anticlimatic that we jumped the gun, but not a big deal.
+If Go 1.6 ships after the 17th, it will be a little anticlimactic that we jumped the gun, but it's not a big deal.

 ### Who's organising this?
 Well, if you run a Go meetup, you are.
 It can't be a worldwide release party without meetups around the globe.